kingsoftcloud/terraform-provider-ksyun/website/docs/d/availability_zones.html.markdown

 In addition to all arguments above, the following attributes are exported:

-* `availability_zones` - An information list of AvailabilityZone.
+* `availability_zones` - An information list of AvailabilityZones.
 Each element contains the following attributes:
   * `availability_zone_name` - Name of the zone.
 * `total_count` - Total number of AvailabilityZones that satisfy the condition.